 Lüota is the predominant language of the halflings of Eden.
-Brought here by said halflings during the First Interregnum, it has been the third-most spoken language during most Interregnums since (behind only English and Moldése).
+Brought here by said halflings during The First Age, it has been the third-most spoken language during most Interregnums since (behind only English and Moldése).

 History & Defining Characteristics